-The black-cloaked woman straightened. *You do not need to convince an old woman of what you already know to be true, dear.* She held out a hand and the red dragonfly flew from Misery’s bracelet to her finger, perching there, studying it. *He knows and you both have your own reality.*
+The black-cloaked woman straightened. *You do not need to convince an old woman of what you already know to be true, dear.* She held out a hand and the red dragonfly flew from Dawn’s bracelet to her finger, perching there while the old Seeress studied it. *He knows and you both have your own reality.*

 Misery leaned back against the railing. *But does he believe me?
 He didn’t at the diner.*